Naandoo/Unity_Match3_HungryBat/README.md

   - Skills
     - [x] Bomb that explodes a square range around the selected fruit.
     - [x] Potion that transforms X fruits into the selected one.
-    - [x] Lightning strikes every single fruit on the board that matches the selected one.
+    - [x] Lightning strikes every fruit on the board that matches the selected one.
   - UI
     - [x] Responsive UI created for the WEBGL platform.
     - [x] UI Animations to improve satisfaction.
     - [X] Integration between the system and the UI.
   - Level System
-    - [x] System that allows quick creation of levels based on inputs that represent the goals and obstacles.
+    - [x] System that allows quick level creation based on inputs representing the goals and obstacles.
     - [x] Skill availability per level to make it easier to create good game design.
   - Feedbacks
     - [x] Game Sounds.